-Carpenters Table: Baust Church last hosted our Carpenters Table on Thursday, February 8th.
-We appreciate any contributions made to help us run smoothly.
-For your information, here are the remaining dates (always on Thursday) that EBUCC will be hosting Carpenters Table in 2018: March 22nd, May 3rd, June 14th, Aug.
+Carpenters Table: Thursday, June 14th is our next date to host Carpenters Table.
+Anyone interested in helping set up, serve, or clean up after the meal should get in touch with Kathy Cromwell.
+For your information, here are the remaining dates (always on Thursday) that EBUCC will be hosting Carpenters Table in 2018: Aug.
 2nd, Sept.
 6th, Oct.
 25th, and Dec.
 13th.
 Please contact Kathy Cromwell at KathleenCromwell@comcast.net, 443-331-3160 (home), or 410-456-7672 (cell) if you are interested in helping or have any questions.